Shimmy0530/kali-mcp-server/README.md

 ### Reporting Issues

-If you encounter bugs or have feature requests, please:
+If you encounter bugs or have feature requests, please open an issue on GitHub with:
+- A clear, descriptive title
+- Detailed description of the issue or feature request
-- Include Docker version and system information
+- Docker version and system information
-- Provide relevant logs and error messages
+- Relevant logs and error messages
-- Describe steps to reproduce the issue
+- Steps to reproduce the issue (for bugs)
-- Contact the maintainer through appropriate channels
+- Expected vs. actual behavior

 ### Getting Help